flutter/website/src/content/ai-toolkit/user-experience.md

 ![Screenshot of entering text](/assets/images/docs/ai-toolkit/enter-textfield.png)

-Pressing the **Stop** button translates the user’s voice input into text:
+Pressing the **Stop** button translates the user's voice input into text:

 This text can then be edited, augmented and submitted as normal.